alan-turing-institute/robots-in-disguise/PREVIOUS.md

 - [Towards Monosemanticity: Decomposing Language Models With Dictionary Learning](https://transformer-circuits.pub/2023/monosemantic-features/)
 - [Scaling and evaluating sparse autoencoders](https://arxiv.org/abs/2309.08600)
 - [Sparse Autoencoders Find Highly Interpretable Features in Language Models](https://arxiv.org/abs/2309.08600)

+## 02/12/24
+### Can language models play the Wikipedia game?

+This project examines how Language Models can navigate Wikipedia.
+Which tests their ability to link semantically similar topics in a practical way.
+We have run experiments with a large variety of sentence embedding and large language models for comparison.
+We have also seen how the performance varies when transversing Wikipedia in other languages and when navigating between scientific papers, which allows an assessment of the breadth of the model's abilities.

 ## Miscellaneous